githubschool/glowing-parakeet/_slides/10-karlPrivate.md

 ---

 My name is Karl.
-Like to read books on progaming languages..
+Like to read books on progamming languages..

 ![dojocat](https://octodex.github.com/images/dojocat.jpg)
 {: .center}